hankelvin/captcha_solvers/README.md

 | Phi4 MM   | 5B  | GRPO step 3200   | 0.87  | 16/20 |
 | Phi4 MM   | 5B  | GRPO step 3600   | 0.96  | 16/20 |
 |-----------|-----|------------------|-------|-------|

+The outputs for these results can be found in the [`results/grpo_phi4mm_5B_think_grpo_zeroshot`](https://github.com/hankelvin/captcha_solvers/blob/main/results/grpo_phi4mm_5B_think_grpo_zeroshot) folder.
+The files in the `output` folder there are the predictions for the full set of files from the `sampleCaptchas/input` folder at the GRPO step 3600 checkpoint.